 Spending too much on overhead is bad.
 But how much is too much?

-Both scholars and funders are coming to recognize the importance to programming quality of spending adequately on overhead.
+Both scholars and funders are coming to recognize the importance of programming quality of spending adequately on overhead.

 Over the past several years, the landscape has been changing.
 As more people realize that such costs have little to do with the effectiveness of a nonprofit, the focus is shifting toward a nonprofit’s impact.